 Fish: There are several types of fish.
 You can have a flaky fish, or a hearty steak fish.
 Both, however, typically go well with lighter, acidic white wines.
 Tart wines compliment the flavors of the seafood bring out the subtleties of the fish.
 Try wines like pinot grigio, champagne, unoaked chardonnay, and sauvignon blanc.

-Serve: Chill the wine to about 40 degrees fahrenheit, and serve in a stemmed glass.
-Champagne should be serve in a flute to prevent the bubbles from espacing too quickly.
+Serve: Chill the wine to about 40 degrees Fahrenheit and serve in a stemmed glass.
+Champagne should be served in a flute to prevent the bubbles from escaping too quickly.

 The purpose of the wine is to bring out all of the nuances and flavor profiles hidden within the dish.
 By choosing the right wine, you can enhance any meal, impressing all of your guests.
 Use this simple guide for the holidays and afterwards to always know which wine to serve with your special meal.